HitBlast/BlastShell/README.md

 **For Linux users:**
  1. Download BlastShell from [here](https://github.com/shiddharth/BlastShell/archive/master.zip) and then extract it in a folder.
  2. Download and install FFmpeg from [here](https://ffmpeg.org).
- 3. Navigate to the extracted directory, go to the **Executable** folder and right click on **bs-linux**.
-Then click on 'Properties', go to the 'Permissions' tab and click on 'Allow executing file as program'.
+ 3. Navigate to the extracted directory, go to the **Executable** folder and open a terminal window.
+Then, type the following command:<br>
- 4. Open a terminal window in current folder and type:<br>
+ <code>chmod +x bs-linux</code><br>
+ This will give the program the permission to execute itself.
+Now to run BlastShell, just type in the following command:<br>
  <code>./bs-linux</code>

 That's it!
 You're ready to run BlastShell in any desired operating system.
 <br><br>